docker-archive/pulpo/README.md

 ```

 Types are comprised of a validation function that receives a value and returns either void or an error message to be displayed to the user and a cast method that transforms a value before validating.

+## License

+Pulpo is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for the full license text.